Optimal Thinning of MCMC Output: Empirical Assessment: Additional Results

 To provide a rich dataset for characterising calcium dynamics in a single cardiac myocyte, we applied three experimental protocols in sequence on a single myocyte.
 During these protocols, we controlled membrane potential and measured membrane currents electrophysiologically and, after appropriate calibration, followed Ca fluorimetrically.
 The calcium handling proteins were interrogated by relating currents and Ca concentration in response to defined membrane potential manoeuvres, and in the presence of drugs to eliminate various confounding components.
 The first voltage protocol interrogated LCC currents at different voltages, and measured their response in terms of SR release.
 In the second protocol, a train of depolarisations then triggered Ca transients which provided information about SR release and their recovery provided a readout of SERCA, NCX and PMCA activities.
 The third protocol consistent of rapid exposure to caffeine which emptied the SR and short-circuited SERCA.
 This provided information about SR load, and the subsequent recovery is a readout of NCX and PMCA.
 Buffering was calculated from the quotient of measured Ca rise upon caffeine exposure and the amount of Ca released back-calculated from sarcolemmal current generated by NCX.
-The dataset contains 12998 observations of cytosolic free calcium concentration observed at a 60 Hz sampling frequency, for a duration of 3 minutes.
-The data are displayed in \Cref{fig:Hinch_data}.
+The dataset contains 12998 observations of cytosolic free calcium concentration observed at a 60 Hz sampling frequency, and 22260 transmembrane current observations, both for a duration of 3 minutes.
+The data are displayed in \Cref{fig:Hinch_data}, where the different colours show the three parts of the biological protocol explained above.
+The calcium signalling model in \Cref{fig:cell_scheme} is represented by a coupled system of~$7$ ODEs and depends on a $d=38$ dimensional parameter, which is to be estimated based on the experimental dataset.
+As just described, the data consist of measurements of calcium concentration in the cytoplasm and transmembrane current whilst the cell was externally stimulated, so that only two of the state variables (in our case, $u_5$ and $u_7$) were observed (we denote the observations of these states $y^5$ and $y^7$, respectively).
+Our likelihood took the simple Gaussian form $\phi_i(u(t_i)) \propto \exp(-\frac{1}{2 \sigma_5^2} (y^5_i - u_5(t_i))^2 ) + \exp(-\frac{1}{2 \sigma_7^2} (y^7_i - u_7(t_i))^2 )$ with $\sigma_5 = 2.07 \times 10^{-8}$ and $\sigma_7 = 1.62 \times 10^{-10}$.
+The ODE was numerically solved using \verb+CVODES+ \citep{hindmarsh2005sundials} and sensitivities were computed by solving the forward sensitivity equations; see \Cref{ap: MCMC methods}.
+Further details of the expert-elicited prior, the data pre-processing procedure and numerical details associated with the ODE solver will be reported in a separate manuscript, in preparation as of 12th July 2021, and are available on request.